HUD Secretary Carson: Leaders Need To 'Take Your Ego Out Of It' And End Shutdown

 Carson's comments came at the annual Point-In-Time headcount survey in Washington, D.C. this week.
 It's a snapshot of the number of people experiencing homelessness on a given night and is typically conducted by jurisdictions in January that receive funding from HUD to combat homelessness.

-Carson's remarks were made ahead of votes Thursday in the Senate that, as expected, failed to approve either of two competing measures that would have ended the standoff over border wall funding.
+In the Senate Thursday, as expected, two competing measures failed that would have ended the standoff over border wall funding and reopened the government.